maxoly/PulsarKit/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@maxoly-blue.svg?style=flat)](http://twitter.com/maxoly)

 ## What is PulsarKit?
 PulsarKit is a simple and beautiful wrapper around the official UICollectionView API written in pure Swift.
-PulsarKit is a library that lets you populate and update collection views simply using your models.
+PulsarKit is a library that lets you populate and update collection views **simply using *your models***.

 This framework is lightly inspire by [Lighter view controllers](http://objc.io/issues/1-view-controllers/lighter-view-controllers/) and UITableViewSource and UICollectionViewSource in [Xamarin Platform](https://developer.xamarin.com/guides/ios/user_interface/tables/part_1_-_table_parts_and_functionality/).